This character page is Spoilers Off, so please refrain from adding spoiler markup.

 - Living MacGuffin: She is important to unsealing the Star Princesses.

-- Only Known by Their Nickname: A variation, while Fuwa's real name is known to the PreCures.
-By Episode 3 pretty much everyone is calling Fuwa by her new nickname including the Star Princesses and the Notraiders and Prunce's hatred of her nickname is pretty much dropped.
+- Only Known by Their Nickname: A variation.
+Fuwa has a real name, but it's only mentioned once, and by episode 3 pretty much everyone is calling Fuwa by her new nickname, including the Star Princesses.

 - Overly Long Name: According to Prunce, her real name is Spegasus Pulalan Mofpit Prinsewink.